citizensense/AirKit_Logbook/toolkit.md

 ### 5.2.
 Airsift sign-up

 While you can view all Dustbox data on the platform without signing up, to add stories and observations to the site, you need to create an account.
 In your web browser navigate to the [Airsift](https://airsift.citizensense.net) site.
 In the top right of the site, you will notice a 'Sign In' button.
 Here you can sign in if you have an existing account or you can create a new Airsift account.
 When you create an account, you will need to provide an email address, select a username and display name that will be displayed publicly with your contributions.
-After selecting these options, please read the [terms and conditions](https://citizensense.net/about/terms/) and select a password.
+After selecting these options, please read the [Terms of Use](https://citizensense.net/about/terms/) and select a password.

 ### 5.3.
 Airsift map